Skip to content

 This argument is one of land use efficiency.
 Crops appear far more efficient converters of land area into nutrition.
 By eating less meat, and more plants we can keep pace with increased demand without using more land.
 And according to the data hereshifting to a vegan diet would significantly reduce land area needed, through the elimination of crops grown for animal feed.
 This negates a counterargument that large areas of pasture land are unsuitable for crop production.

-The intensification of crop production therefore has been a good thing.
-Scientific approaches to fertilisation, irrigation, crop protection and genetics has decoupled the proportional relationship between land area and food output.
-This has allowed the world to produce more than enough food to eliminate mass starvation.
+Intensification of crop production therefore has been a good thing.
+Scientific approaches to fertilisation, irrigation, crop protection and genetics have decoupled the proportional relationship between land area and food output.
+This has allowed the world to produce more than enough food to avoid mass starvation.

 George Monbiot uses such data to argue strongly for land sparing.
-Organic and particularly the emerging regenerative agricultural movement are therefore the worst form of farming.
-He suggests that they are extensive rather than intensive.
-In other words, any approaches that reduce yields as these alternative farming approaches are thought to do, are fundamentally bad, implying that applied globally they would necessitate further encroachment into nature.
+Organic and particularly the emerging regenerative agricultural movement are therefore the worst form of farming because they are extensive rather than intensive.
+In other words, any approaches that reduce yield as these alternative farming approaches are thought to do, are fundamentally bad, implying that applied globally they would necessitate further encroachment into nature.

-Professor Tim Benton, speaker at the Sustain #Meatdabate would probably agree.
+Professor Tim Benton, speaker at the Sustain #Meatdabate and Groundswell 2024 agrees.
 In this 2013 paper his research team found that when controlling for a 54% lower yield in lowland England, biodiversity of Organic fields of winter wheat exhibited no increase in biodiversity when compared to standard practice.
-This suggests that the increases in biodiversity observed in Organic systems is in direct proportion to the reduction in yield.
-This too favours the concept of intensification and land sparing.
+This study suggests that the increases in biodiversity observed in Organic systems is in direct proportion to the reduction in yield.
+This too favours the argument for further intensification and land sparing.

 The viral film Cowspiracy.com states that “livestock and their emissions account for at least 32,000 million tons of carbon dioxide (CO2) per year, or 51% of all worldwide greenhouse gas emissions”.
 Whilst this headline is perhaps taking a very worst-case view, (they also mention the more widely accepted 18% figure), the consensus is that agriculture is a major contributor to carbon equivalent emissions.

-A commonly quoted graphic to support the world one argument is the following from Our World in Data, based on analysis by Poor and Nemecek in 2018.
-It demonstrates that animal production and beef, in particular, dominates the greenhouse gas emissions arising from food production.
+A commonly quoted graphic to support the World One argument is the following from Our World in Data, based on an analysis by Poor and Nemecek in 2018.
+It demonstrates that animal production and beef, in particular, dominate the greenhouse gas emissions arising from food production.
 This is largely due to the well-known contribution of methane emissions from belching ruminants.
 Again, the clear message is that a shift to an exclusively plant-based diet would make significant inroads to the net zero objective.

-This graphic and similar versions are well known.
-You can find them in IPCC reports, COPxx events, the BBC website, school and university teaching materials, as well as activist productions such as Cowspiracy.
-At the sustain Meatdebate, Professor Tim Benton also quoted these figures.
+You can this graphic, derivations and similar OurWorldinData statistics in IPCC reports, COPxx events, the BBC website, school and university teaching materials, as well as activist productions such as Cowspiracy.
+Professor Tim Benton also quotes these sources.

-Proponents of the opposing world view 2 claim that adaptive planned grazing strategies enable livestock to sequester carbon through increasing soil organic matter.
+Proponents of the opposing Worldview Two claim that adaptive planned grazing strategies enable livestock to sequester carbon through increasing soil organic matter.
 A farmer-led movement subscribes to this view, the figurehead being Allan Savory who’s TED talk went viral in 2013.

 “The potential contribution of grazing ruminants to soil carbon sequestration is small, time-limited, reversible and substantially outweighed by the greenhouse gas emissions they generate”

 This study is cited by critics of ‘regenerative’ or organic farming as settling the argument.
 George Monbiot considers that regenerative is a nice-sounding name that is tantamount to greenwashing.
-“Regenerative farming is still farming, and farming is inherently bad”.
-Helpfully George has recently published an extract from his book Regenesis, which fleshes out why he believes regenerative grazing generally and Allan Savory specifically is wrong.
+“Regenerative farming is still farming, and farming is inherently bad” he says.
+Helpfully, George has published an extract from his book Regenesis, which fleshes out why he believes regenerative grazing generally, and Allan Savory specifically is wrong, backed up with 39 scientific papers and articles.

 Water